spaceninja/dnd-adventures/src/adventures/history-channel/introduction.md

 ### A shifty recruiter

 The characters were approached in a bar by a man wearing odd clothes.
 He spoke Common but gave the impression of being foreign.
 He asked them to participate in some sort of contest.
 He seemed to know a lot about them, and exactly what to offer to tempt them.
-They remember agreeing, and then woke up in the arena feeling drugged and cursing the recruiter.
+They remember agreeing and then woke up in the arena feeling drugged and cursing the recruiter.

 ### Taken by force